tucats/ego/compiler/README.md

 a statement or block defining the code to execute when the function is used in an expression or in a `call` statement.
 For example,

-    func double(x) float {
+    func double(x) float64 {
         return x * 2
     }

 This accepts a single value, named `x` when the function is running.
 The function returns that value multiplied by 2.
-The type of the result is coerced to be a float value.
+The type of the result is coerced to be a float64 value.
 Note that the braces are not required in the above example since the function consists of a single `return` statement, but by convention braces are always used to indicate the body fo the function.
 The function just created can